10 Best Things to do in Tokyo, Japan

 This list covers all of the city’s must-do activities to give you the full Tokyo experience!

 Our FAVORITE thing to do in Tokyo is this day trip to Mt Fuji and Hakone!
-It’s a day full of incredible views of Mt Fuji, rides on a scenic ropeway, replica pirate ship and a bullet train.
+It’s a day full of incredible views of Mt Fuji, rides on a scenic ropeway, a replica pirate ship, and a bullet train.

 Things to do in Tokyo